nushell/nushell.github.io/contributor-book/plugins.md

 ## Launch environment

-Stdin and stdout are redirected for use in the plugin protocol, and must not be used for other purposes.
+When launched in `stdio` mode, `stdin` and `stdout` are redirected for use in the plugin protocol, and must not be used for other purposes.
 Stderr is inherited, and may be used to print to the terminal.

+When launched in `local-socket` mode, `stdin` and `stdout` can also be used to interact with the user's terminal.
+This is the default for Rust plugins unless `local-socket` is disabled, and can be checked for by calling [`EngineInterface::is_using_stdio()`](https://docs.rs/nu-plugin/latest/nu_plugin/struct.EngineInterface.html#method.is_using_stdio).
+Plugins may fall back to `stdio` mode if sockets are not working for some reason, so it is important to check this if you are going to be using `stdin` or `stdout`.

 Environment variables set in the shell are set in the environment of a plugin when it is launched from a plugin call.